-Note: In an event that a student fails the comprehensive examination for the third and final time (AFTER THREE ATTEMPTS), the student will be dismissed from the program.
-There will not be any further negotiations after a third attempt of the comprehensive examination fail short of a passing grade.
+Note: In an event that a student fails the comprehensive examination for the second time - (AFTER TWO ATTEMPTS), the student will be dismissed from the program.
+There will not be any further negotiations after a second attempt of the comprehensive examination fail short of a passing grade.

-- I. Students will register to take the comprehensive/qualifying examination during the registration period for the semester in which they plan to take the examination.
+- Students register to take the comprehensive/qualifying examination during the registration period for the semester in which they plan to take the examination.
 Students who do not register will not be permitted to sit for the examination. - II.
-The Office of the Registrar will evaluate the records of the students who register to take the Comprehensive Examination to determine eligibility.
-Students must: - Have completed 21 credit hours if in the Master of Education in Elementary Education program; 30 credit hours if in a Counseling programs; and 24 credit hours for all other degree programs, - b.
-Have been advanced to candidacy, - c.
-Have resolved all Incompletes given in classes taken (exception: thesis advisement or research continuation courses), - d.
-Have completed all pre-requisites required by the program,
+Graduate School reviews the records of the students who register to take the Comprehensive Examination to determine eligibility. - III.
+Students must: - Have completed required core courses 21 credit hours if in the Master of Education in Elementary Education program; 27-30 credit hours depending on the Counseling Program; and 24 credit hours for all

-- e.
-Have completed Introduction to Research (College of Education students), and - f.
-Have no failing grades from courses on the Program of Study. - III.
-The Dean of Graduate School will inform students of their eligibility. - IV.
-Students are encouraged to attend the Comprehensive Examination orientation session held on the 2nd Tuesday of September or February at 4 p.m. at their respective department locations to be announced by their graduate program coordinator. - V. The Comprehensive Examinations are held in October, March and June on the first and second Saturdays.
-(Dates will change if a conflict occurs with a major university event which may disrupt the administration of the examination).
-The June (summer) Comprehensive Examination should only be given by those programs that are willing to do so. - VI.
-Students will report to the examination locations by 9:30 a.m. on the day of the examination with picture identification. - VII.
-The Comprehensive Examination is written using the computer for those students who elected to do so (the first Saturday) and in pen for those students who also elected to do on the (second Saturday). - VIII.
-The examination is 3 hours in length starting at 10 a.m. and ending at 1 p.m. - IX.
-The results of the examination will be entered onto the transcript.
+- other degree programs, - b.
+Have been advanced to candidacy, - Have resolved all Incompletes given in classes taken (exception: thesis advisement or research continuation courses), - d.
+Have completed all pre-requisites required by the program, - e.
+Have completed Introduction to Research (College of Education students), and - Have no failing grades in courses on the Program of Study. - IV.
+The Dean of Graduate School will inform students of their eligibility. - V. Students are encouraged to attend the Comprehensive Examination orientation sessions held on the 2nd Tuesday of September or February at 4 p.m. at their respective department locations to be announced by their graduate program coordinator. - VI.
+The Comprehensive Examinations are held in October and March on the second Saturday.
+(Dates will change if a conflict occurs with a major university event which may disrupt the administration of the examination). - VII.
+Students report to the examination locations at time specified on the day of the examination with picture identification. - VIII.
+A program may elect to allow its students to take the Comprehensive Examination via computer.
+The traditional method of using pen and paper is always available. - IX.
+The Comprehensive Examinations are scheduled for three (3) hours starting at 10 a.m. and 11:00 a.m. and ending at 1 p.m. and 2:00 p.m. respectively as designated by a given program. - X. The results of the examination will be placed on a student's transcript.
 An unofficial courtesy letter will be mailed to the student with the examination results.
-Students Comprehensive Examination Results could be assessed on students' information system (Peoplesoft) or unofficial transcript through Bulldog Connect.
+Students Comprehensive Examination results may be assessed on students' information system (Peoplesoft) or unofficial transcript through Bulldog Connect.